ryanivis/ping-devops-es-siem/README.md

 - Threat Intel and TOR Endpoints are being provided by AlienVault and the TOR Network Endpoint List.
-- Threat Feeds are updated every 2000 seconds!!!
+- Threat Feeds are updated on an interval via seting a var in docker-compose !!!

 ![alt text](https://github.com/ryanivis/ping-devops-es-siem/blob/master/images/Architecture.png "Architecture Overview")